 Why Service Dependency Chains Violate the Reliability Product Law

-The reliability formula every site reliability engineer reaches for when reasoning about a chain of service dependencies is the textbook reliability-block-diagram product law.
+The reliability formula every site reliability engineer reaches for when reasoning about a chain of service dependencies is the textbook reliability-block-diagram product law, the formula that multiplies each component’s success probability to get the chain’s overall success probability.
 For a chain of d components, each failing independently with probability ε per use, the probability that the chain fails is approximately 1 minus (1 minus ε) raised to the d.
 The closed form is exact under independence.
 The independence assumption was empirically rejected for human-authored multi-version software in 1986.
 AI-authored code did not introduce the problem.
 AI-authored code amplified it, because the common cause shared across components is no longer manufacturing-batch overlap or specification ambiguity.
 The common cause is now training-data overlap, model-family identity and prompt-pattern reuse, which are coupling channels whose magnitude is empirically larger than the nuclear-power-plant component baselines that anchor the reliability literature.

 The Independence Assumption Was Refuted Forty Years Ago

 The contemporary empirical anchors for AI-authored code are less flattering still.
 Spracklen and colleagues at USENIX Security 2025 generated 576,000 code samples from sixteen popular language models in Python and JavaScript.
 Across the full sample, 19.7 percent referenced hallucinated packages.
 The headline figure decomposes by provenance (5.2 percent for commercial models and 21.7 percent for open-source models) and by repeatability (when prompts were repeated ten times, 43 percent of hallucinated package names recurred).
 That last figure is the characteristic of a stable and exploitable supply-chain attack surface (Spracklen et al. 2025).
-On security weaknesses specifically, Veracode’s 2025 GenAI Code Security Report tested more than 100 models across Java, Python, C# and JavaScript on 80 coding tasks and found that 45 percent of generated code samples introduced an OWASP Top-10 vulnerability (Veracode 2025).
+On security weaknesses specifically, Veracode’s 2025 GenAI Code Security Report tested more than 100 models across Java, Python, C# and JavaScript on 80 coding tasks and found that 45 percent of generated code samples introduced an OWASP Top-10 vulnerability (one of the ten most common web-application weakness classes catalogued by the Open Web Application Security Project) (Veracode 2025).

-The directly relevant correlation measurement comes from Kim, Garg and colleagues, who reported a co-error correlation around 60 percent for systems of independently fine-tuned models trained on the same pre-mix (Kim, Garg et al. 2025, arXiv 2506.07962).
+The directly relevant correlation measurement comes from Kim, Garg and colleagues, who reported a co-error correlation around 60 percent (the rate at which two systems make the same mistake on the same input) for systems of independently fine-tuned models trained on the same pre-mix (Kim, Garg et al. 2025, arXiv 2506.07962).
 A 60 percent cross-model error correlation is not noise.
 It is the structural signature of shared training data and model families producing shared failures.

 Together these anchors place per-step ε for AI-authored code in the band from 0.05 to 0.20, depending on language and weakness class.
 The independence-friendly regime where the product law gives intuitive answers is somewhere south of ε equals 0.01.
 AI-authored code does not operate in that regime.